Tennis elbow is the most common elbow complaint. It is often a painful and lengthy process.

 The tendon responsible for your tennis elbow runs from the outside of your elbow over your forearm to the base of your index finger.
 The function of the muscle is to lift your index finger and wrist and rotate your forearm.

 The pain in your elbow makes your elbow stiff.
 The stiffness increases the overload on the tendon.
 This increases the pain and thus the stiffness.
 This is a vicious circle that you must break to successfully treat your tennis elbow.

 What are the symptoms of a tennis elbow?

-- Pain in your elbow at the lateral side
+Pain in the elbow on the outside

 Tennis elbow treatment with 3 exercises